4 Ways to Build Good Money Habits That Will Improve Your Finances

 The best way to avoid being manipulated into buying more stuff you don’t need and may not even want is to get in the habit of being appreciative of what you already have.

 It helps you start the day with a positive attitude as well as recognize the little things we often take for granted.

-Gratitude can also help with your finances.
-By showing gratitude for the things we have, we’re less likely to covet the things we don’t.
+Gratitude is also great for your bank account.
+By being greatful for the things we have, we’re less likely to covet the things we don’t.

 Why We Buy Things We Don’t Need & How To Avoid It

 Grocery stores are notorious for this.

 So how do we avoid these types of impulse buys?

-I find I’m less likely to even see the candy when I’m busy scanning and bagging the groceries, and since Little GFB loves scanning too, he rarely asks for a treat either.
+I find I’m less likely to even see the candy when I’m busy scanning and bagging the groceries, and since my son loves scanning too, he rarely asks for a treat either.

 For other stores (especially online) I’ve found the best way to avoid impulse purchases is to make a habit of waiting 24 hours before buying.

-Also, even if you manage to avoid impulse buys, you’ll still want to be careful anytime you buy.
+Also, even if you manage to avoid impulse buys, you’ll still want to be careful anytime you make a purchase.

 The act of spending money itself can actually lead to the desire to spend more money.
 There’s even a name for it – The Diderot Effect.

 A good habit you can adopt to avoid this spiral of buying is to make a rule that for every new thing you buy, you have to get rid of something else.

 Automate the Good Money Habits

 “Sometimes success is less about making good habits easy and more about making bad habits hard.”James Clear, Atomic Habits

-Studies have shown we’re more likely to pursue good money habits when they’re easy.
+Studies have shown we’re more likely to pursue good habits when they’re easy.